Which Monarchies Have Coronations? What Succession Ceremonies Do Other Monarchies Have?

 King Jigme Khesar Namgyel Wangchuck of Bhutan wearing the Raven Crown at his coronation in 2008

 Kings of Bhutan are crowned in a Buddhist ceremony that involves the offering of ritual prayers by the new king, the royal family, and other important people.
 The king is crowned with the Raven Crown, representing Legoen Jarog Dongchen, the raven-faced protector god of Bhutan.
 The coronation takes place in the Chamber of the Golden Throne in the Tashichho Dzong, a Buddhist monastery and fortress in Thimphu, the capital of Bhutan.
-The date for the coronation is selected by court astrologers.
+Court astrologers select the coronation date.

 Nation of Brunei, Abode of Peace